Enforcing Basic Program Consistency¶

 unit and import it together with the standard version defined in

-The only possible conflict arises if we want
+The only way a conflict can arise is if we want to be able to reference

 unit available directly: